-The Java Management Extensions Instrument and Agent Specification defines the concept of connectors.
-A connector makes a Java Management Extensions (JMX) technology MBean server accessible to remote Java technology-based clients.
+The Java Management Extensions Instrument Specification and the Agent Specification sections of Java Management Extensions (JMX) Specification, version 1.4 define the concept of connectors.
+A connector makes a JMX technology MBean server accessible to remote Java technology-based clients.
 The client end of a connector exports essentially the same interface as the MBean server.

 A connector consists of a connector client and a connector server.
 The connector server is attached to an MBean server and listens for connection requests from clients.
 The connector client establishes a connection with the connector server.
-A connector client is usually be in a different Java Virtual Machine (JVM) from the connector server, and will often be running on a different machine.
+A connector client is usually in a different JVM from the connector server, and often runs on a different machine.

-Many different implementations of connectors are possible.
+Many connector implementations are possible.
 In particular, there are many possibilities for the protocol used to communicate over a connection between client and server.